-- Identifying the RoWs footpaths that contribute the most to our transport network - those that link into LCWIP Strategic walking routes or LCWIP Strategic or planned cycling paths.
-These should be focused on for further improvements when funding becomes available. - Identifying quiet walking routes and off-road cycling paths which will combine with the Rows paths which we plan to make the public aware of in the future.
+- Identifying the rights of way footpaths that contribute the most to our transport network those that link into LCWIP Strategic walking routes or LCWIP Strategic or planned cycling paths.
+These should be focused on for further improvements when funding becomes available. - Identifying quiet walking routes and off-road cycling paths which will combine with the rights of way paths which we plan to make the public aware of in the future.